 The December 26, 1953, “Review of Science” broadcast highlights Watson and Crick’s discovery of DNA’s structure.
-Click here to listen.
+Listen now:

 “The Future of Electronics,” broadcast July 19, 1952, discusses promising new “memory tubes” for computers.
-Click here to listen.
+Listen now:

 1943 An overseas pocket-sized edition of Science News Letter ships out to troops during World War II (11/20/43).

 1954 A monthly edition of SNL is offered to carry “the news of science to the non-English speaking areas of the world.”
 Called Scientia International, the magazine is printed in an “international auxiliary language” called Interlingua (akin to Esperanto): “In other countries there is no journal like Science News Letter.
 But now you can supply them with one in a language which is not their native tongue but which they can read with utter ease” (2/20/54, p.
 125).